ngscheurich/system/README.md

 #### Code

 One of the primary tasks I use my systems for is **source code editing**.
-My editor of choice is [Neovim], which is specified here.
-Additionally, this module specifies packages that my [Neovim configuration](#neovim) relies on for advanced editing features such as [Tree-sitter].
+My editor of choice is [Neovim], which is declared here.
+Additionally, this module declares packages that my [Neovim configuration](config/nvim) relies on for advanced editing features such as [Tree-sitter] and various [LSP] servers.

 #### Crypt

 I use public key cryptography for encrypting data like emails and sensitive documents, and for authenticating ownership of Internet resources such as Git commits and domain names.
-This module specifies the [GNU Privacy Guard] package as well as a convenient terminal UI for it.
+This module declares the [GNU Privacy Guard] package as well as a convenient terminal UI for it.

 #### Devel

-This module specifies packages that are used to build or run software.
-It includes [asdf] for managing certain programming languages, [Fennel] (a lovely little Lisp that compiles to Lua), and lots of build-time dependencies—[Autoconf], [Cmake], et al.
+This module declared packages that are used to build, debug, and run software.
+It declares programming languages, database and hardware tools, and lots of build-time dependencies—[Autoconf], [Cmake], et al.

 #### Devops

-I sometimes find myself needing to engage in some light devops work and this module specifies packages that make those sorts of tasks a bit comfier on the command line.
+I sometimes find myself needing to engage in some light devops work and this module declares packages support those sorts of tasks and makes them a bit comfier on the command line.

 #### Git

 The [Git] version control system is a key piece of my daily workflow.
-This specifes it along with configuration and some supplementary packages, namely [Lazygit], a Git terminal UI.
+This declares it along with configuration and some supplementary packages, namely [Lazygit], a Git terminal UI.

 #### Prose